strangerstudios/pmpro-infusionsoft/readme.txt

 == Changelog ==
 = .4.1 =
 * Fixed dup check that was keeping contacts from being added.
+* Now updating user info if someone checks out again.
+At checkout a contact with no name/etc is added, then when pmpro_after_checkout fires, the contact is updated with the full user data.

 = .4 =
 * Added extra call to update contact at checkout to give PMPro time to update user meta.